bdastur/notes/aws/readme.md

 * Results are automatically sorted by the primary key and are limited to 1MB.

 ### Scaling and Partitioning:
-* A DynamoDb table can scale horizontally using partitions to meed the storage and performance needs of the applications.
+* A DynamoDb table can scale horizontally using partitions to meet the storage and performance needs of the applications.
 * Each individual partition represents a unit of compute and storage capacity.
 * A single DynamoDb partition can support a maximum of 3000 read capacity